Skril3366/ARchivist/context/TASKS.md

 - Create `database/neo4j_interface.py` with Neo4jManager class
 - Add `docker-compose.yml` for Neo4j container with proper volumes and authentication
 - Implement connection management with retry logic and health checks
-- Add methods for creating/updating user nodes with dynamic properties
+- Add methods for creating/updating user nodes with dynamic properties.
+- **Implement methods to read existing facts for a given user from the database.**
+- **Implement methods to write newly extracted facts to the database, ensuring they are linked to the correct user and avoiding duplicates at the database level.**
 - Include index creation for common query patterns
 - Add transaction support for atomic operations
 - Create database initialization scripts for constraints and indexes

-**Verification:** Database interface can connect to dockerized Neo4j, create/update nodes, and handle connection failures gracefully
+**Verification:** Database interface can connect to dockerized Neo4j, create/update nodes, read existing facts, write new facts without duplication, and handle connection failures gracefully

 ## Task 9: Natural Language Query System
 **Objective:** Implement natural language to Cypher query translation and execution.